The Prince: The subject matter: New Princedoms (Chapters 1 and 2)

-Machiavelli says that The Prince would be about princedoms, mentioning that he has written about republics elsewhere (a reference to the Discourses on Livy), but in fact, he mixes discussion of republics into this work in many places, effectively treating republics as a type of princedom, also, and one with many strengths.
-More importantly, and less traditionally, he distinguishes new princedoms from hereditary established princedoms.
+Machiavelli explained here that The Prince is about princedoms, indicating that he has written about republics elsewhere, which is a reference to the Discourses on Livy.
+Commentators note that in fact he mixes discussion of republics into this work in many places, effectively treating republics as a type of princedom with many strengths.
+More importantly, and less traditionally, he distinguishes new princedoms from established hereditary princedoms.
 He deals with hereditary princedoms quickly in Chapter 2, saying that they are much easier to rule.
 For such a prince, "unless extraordinary vices cause him to be hated, it is reasonable to expect that his subjects will be naturally well disposed towards him".
 Gilbert (1938), comparing this claim to traditional presentations of advice for princes, wrote that the novelty in chapters 1 and 2 is the "deliberate purpose of dealing with a new ruler who will need to establish himself in defiance of custom".
 Normally, these types of works were addressed only to hereditary princes.
 He thinks Machiavelli may have been influenced by Tacitus as well as his own experience.

 This categorization of regime types is also "un-Aristotelian" and apparently simpler than the traditional one found for example in Aristotle's Politics, which divides regimes into those ruled by a single monarch, an oligarchy, or by the people, in a democracy.
-Machiavelli also ignores the classical distinctions between the good and corrupt forms, for example between monarchy and tyranny.
+Machiavelli also ignores the classical distinctions between the good and corrupt forms, for example, between monarchy and tyranny.